 Land conservation and environmental restoration are key tools to protect clean water.
-The Watershed has preserved nearly 1,000 acres of land at the Watershed Reserve and has partnered with local land trusts to preserve hundreds of additional acres in the region.
+The Watershed Institute has preserved nearly 1,000 acres of land at the Watershed Reserve and has partnered with local land trusts to preserve hundreds of additional acres in the region.
 We also engage in environmental restoration actions like planting trees, restoring meadows, installing “green infrastructure” and removing old dams.

 Hopewell Restoration Project Aims to Clean up Beden Brook

 A demonstration project in Hopewell Borough will create a ribbon of green plantings in an effort to slow the polluted runoff.